When does the Radio Times 2018 Christmas double issue go on sale?

 - What’s on TV this Christmas?

-With a fortnight’s worth of the best interviews, reviews, features and listings for TV, film and radio, Radio Times will start to appear on newsstands in December – we’re keeping the exact date under lock and key for now, but all will be revealed right here.
+With a fortnight’s worth of the best interviews, reviews, features and listings for TV, film and radio, Radio Times will start to appear on newsstands in December – the bumper issue will be available in London and the south-east from Saturday 8th December and nationwide by Tuesday 11th December.

 What’s going to be on the cover of the Christmas Radio Times this year?